Ultimate Guide to Resource Management

 Agile resource management

-Some people question if resource management applies to the agile world.
+Some folks question if resource management applies to the agile world.

-However, that ignores the wider needs of the organization.
+It ignores the wider resource management needs of the organization.

 Irrespective of the delivery mechanism (agile, waterfall or hybrid) organizations need to plan.